mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 After a few weeks, I noticed that nobody was choosing one-day shipping.
 I tried checking out in my store, and I saw that even though I had enabled six different shipping options from Shopify, at checkout, customers were only seeing two options: USPS Ground and USPS Priority.

+I left out a step.
+There's actually step (4.5) ShipStation filters what options _they_ think customers should see at checkout.

 Again, I spent two months chasing down my 3PL and ShipStation, and I finally got an answer.
 ShipStation filters what they consider to be "similar" shipping options at checkout.
 So if USPS charges $9 for two-day shipping and UPS charges $10 for two-day shipping, ShipStation will drop the UPS quote and only show the USPS price.
 This is by design because they think they're being helpful.
-Some genius PM at ShipStation probably read about the paradox of choice and feels like they've made an amazing breakthrough in shipping speeds.
+Some genius PM at ShipStation probably read about the [paradox of choice](https://en.wikipedia.org/wiki/The_Paradox_of_Choice) and feels like they've made an amazing breakthrough in eCommerce UX.

 I tried to explain to ShipStation that I don't want them to filter and that customers might choose one courier over another for reasons other than price and estimated speed, but they're not changing the behavior.